-- 35. Section 1 of the Electronic Communications Act, 2005, is hereby amended- - (a) by the insertion after the definition of "ICT Charter" of the following definitions: - "'independent candidate' means any person nominated to contest or intending to contest an election for the National Assembly and provincial legislatures, who is not a member of or is not nominated by a political party;"; - 'independent representative' means any person who is a member of the National Assembly or a provincial legislature who is not a member of or is not nominated by a political party;"; - (b) by the substitution for the definition of "party election broadcast" of the following definition: - "'[party] election broadcast' means a direct address or message broadcast free of charge on a broadcasting service and which is intended or calculated to advance the interests of any particular political party or 45 independent candidate;"; - (c) by the reordering of the definition of "election broadcast" after the definition of "election"; and - (d) by the substitution for the definition of "political advertisement" of the following definition: - "'political advertisement' means an advertisement broadcast on a broadcasting service which is intended or calculated to advance the interests of any particular political party or independent candidate, for which advertisement the relevant broadcasting service licensee has received or is to receive, directly or indirectly, any money or other consideration;".
+- "'election period' means the period commencing with the date on which the election day is proclaimed and ending on the day immediately following upon the day on which candidates of any of the political parties or independent representatives are declared elected;"; - (b) by the insertion after the definition of "ICT Charter" of the following 10 definitions: - "'independent candidate' means a South African citizen contesting an election and who is not nominated on a list of a party;" and - "'independent representative' means an independent candidate with representation in the national or a provincial legislature;"; - (c) by the substitution for the definition of "party election broadcast" of the following definition: - "'[party] election broadcast' means a direct address or message broadcast free of charge on a broadcasting service and which is intended or calculated to advance the interests of any particular political party or 20 independent candidate;"; - (d) by the reordering of the definition of "election broadcast" after the definition of "election"; and - (e) by the substitution for the definition of "political advertisement" of the following definition:

+"'political advertisement' means an advertisement broadcast on a broadcasting service which is intended or calculated to advance the interests of any particular political party or independent candidate, for which advertisement the relevant broadcasting service licensee has received or is to receive, directly or indirectly, any money or other 30 consideration;".
-36. The following section is hereby substituted for section 52 of the Electronic С Communications Act.
-2005:

-"Prohibition on granting of broadcasting service licence to partypolitical entities, independent candidates and independent representa-

-- 52. No broadcasting service licence may be granted to- - (a) any party, movement, organisation, body or alliance which is of a 10 party-political nature; or - (b) to any independent candidate or to any independent representative.".
+- 37. The following section is hereby substituted for section 52 of the Electronic Communications Act, 2005: - "Prohibition on granting of broadcasting service licence to party- 35 political entities, independent candidates and independent representatives - 52.
+No broadcasting service licence may be granted to- - (a) any party, movement, organisation, body or alliance which is of a party-political nature; or - (b) to any independent candidate or to any independent representative.".

-37. The following section is hereby substituted for section 56 of the Electronic Communications Act; 2005:

-"Prohibition on broadcasting of [party] election broadcasts and political advertisements except in certain circumstances

-"[A party] An election broadcast and a political advertisement must not be broadcast on any broadcasting service except during an election period and then only if, and to the extent authorised by the provisions of sections 20 57 and 58.".
+- 38. The following section is hereby substituted for section 56 of the Electronic Communications Act; 2005: - $\begin{tabular}{lll} \bf ''Prohibition on broadcasting of [party] election broadcasts and 45\\ political advertisements except in certain circumstances\\ \end{tabular}$ - "[A party] An election broadcast and a political advertisement must not be broadcast on any broadcasting service except during an election period and then only if, and to the extent authorised by the provisions of sections 57 and 58.".

-38. The following section is hereby substituted for section 57 of the Electronic Communications Act, 2005:
+39. The following section is hereby substituted for section 57 of the Electronic Communications Act, 2005:

-"Broadcasting of [party] election broadcasts on public broadcasting 25
+"Broadcasting of [party] election broadcasts on public broadcasting services